Skip to main content

 Using Check next page

-Check next page - is another function that allows organizing traversal through pagination.
-The peculiarity of its use is that to move to the next page, you need to use a regular expression that will return the link to the next page.
+Check next page - is another function that allows organizing pagination traversal.
+The peculiarity of its use is that to transition to the next page, you need to use a regular expression that will return a link to the next page.
 This is a more convenient and most frequently used method.
-But it cannot be applied to https://www.proball.ru/catalog/myachi/ because there are no links to the next pages in the code.
+But applying it for https://www.proball.ru/catalog/myachi/ will not work, as there are no links to next pages in the code.
 Links there are generated by a script.
-Therefore, let's take the website http://www.imdb.com/search/name?gender=female. as an example.
-There is pagination both at the beginning and the end of the list.
-By looking at and analyzing the source code, you can see the presence of a link that allows navigating to the next page:
+Therefore, let's take the website as an example http://www.imdb.com/search/name?gender=female.
+There is pagination both at the beginning and at the end of the list.
+After looking at and analyzing the source code, you can see the presence of a link that allows transitioning to the next page:

 img

-• in the Next page RegEx field, we will enter a regular expression
+• in the Next page RegEx field, we will write a regular expression

-• in the Limit field, specify the number of pages to traverse
+• in the field Limit we will specify the number of pages to traverse

-The example shows 4.
-By setting the limit, we determine how many pages the scraper should traverse.
-In our case, 5 pages will be traversed, as the count starts from 0.
-If you set the limit to 0, , the scraper will work until all pages are traversed, regardless of their number.
+The example specifies 4.
+By specifying a limit, we define how many pages the scraper should traverse.
+In our case, 5 pages will be traversed, as counting starts from 0.
+If you specify a limit of 0, then the scraper will work until it traverses all pages regardless of their number.
 This is very convenient to use when you need to scrape all results from all pages

 Download example